matter-labs/foundry-zksync/README.md

 ### Verify arguments

 Make sure that:

-* you are using zksync specific methods (`zkcreate` not `create`, `zksend` not `send`)
+* You are using zksync specific methods (`zkcreate` not `create`, `zksend` not `send`).
-* that you've set the correct `--rpc-url`
+* You set the correct `--rpc-url`.
-* that you have the proper contract address - the bytecodes in zkSync are different than in EVM - so the resulting contracts will be deployed at different addresses
+* You have the proper contract address - the bytecodes in zkSync Era are different to in EVM - so the resulting contracts will be deployed at different addresses.

 ### 'Method not found' when calling 'send'